Roshan-Vijey/BrainCandy/README.md

 This is a personalised learning website for elementry kids to learn math with fun.

+Open the website in large screen devices for better experience

 Use the following details to get login

 Username: August Edwards